The different materials collected for recycling within the borough end up in a number of different places.

 Household rubbish also goes to Sutton Courtenay, Oxfordshire; however this is put into landfill, on the same site.

-Your recycling that's taken to Space Waye Reuse and Recycling Centre
+What happens to recycling taken to Space Waye Reuse and Recycling Centre

 Paper, cardboard and hard plastic go to DS Smith Recycling in Uxbridge